Press & Media

 A Pacific Northwest writer, speaker, and grief advocate, she’s the founder of Refuge In Grief, a hub of grief education and outreach, where she leads people through some of the most devastating times of their lives.
 Together with her team, she facilitates a growing catalog of courses, events, and trainings to help grieving people, and those who wish to support them, learn the skills they need to carry pain that cannot be fixed.

 Megan is the author of the new book, It’s OK That You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand.
-She has been featured widely in the media, including the New York Times, National Public Radio, Bustle Magazine, Modern Loss, and in dozens of podcasts and radio appearances.
+She has been featured widely in the media, including the New York Times, Well & Good, National Public Radio, Bustle Magazine, Modern Loss, and in dozens of podcasts and radio appearances.
 Click on the video below to watch Megan’s segment on AM Northwest, where she and host Helen Raptis discuss how to help grieving friends and family members:

 Featured interviews and articles